-FAA will look into American Airlines flight delayed by mask mandate noncompliance
+FAA will look into American Airlines flight delayed by mask mandate noncompliance | CNN

 “They were being very obnoxious,” passenger Malik Banks told CNN affiliate WSOC.
 “I would say 75% to 80% of them were being terrible kids, saying smart stuff.”

-American Airlines provided customers hotel vouchers and rescheduled flight 893 to depart Tuesday morning, ultimately leaving with the teens on board.
+American Airlines provided customers hotel vouchers and was rescheduled flight 893 to depart Tuesday morning, ultimately leaving with the teens on board.